 In my upcoming book, I give you easy tools to let go of your irrational urges, which keep you hooked on unhealthy, sugary, salty or fatty nonfoods.

 That book grew out of my lightening-bolt realization that unless rein in your Crazy Cravings, you’ll never lose weight.

-You’ll never become the wonderful person you were meant to be.
+Not only that, but you’ll never become the wonderful person you were meant to be.

 It also dawned on me that when suffering from the death of a loved one, the breakup of a marriage or another deep trauma, you’re vulnerable to being blindsided by overpowering food urges.